High-z galaxies with JWST and local analogues -- it is not only star formation: Temperatures and abundances using the empirical method

 The proposed double line ratio normalises the fluxes of the oxygen lines to their closest Balmer lines.
 That takes out any large-scale flux calibration issues and in fact makes the line ratio quite insensitive to dust attenuation as well.
 To illustrate this the left panel of Figure~\ref{fig:te_sensitivity} shows the relative error we make in estimating $T_e$ when not accounting for dust attenuation.
 I have assumed here a power-law dust law with $\tau(\lambda)\propto \lambda^{-1.3}$.
 I chose dust attenuation as one example of a spectral slope error, other functional forms like a power-law or a linear flux error give similar results and can give errors in the opposite direction as well.

 The panel shows the error made using the standard ratio of \oiii{4363}/\oiii{5007} as solid lines, for five different true temperatures as shown.
 The error here can exceed 30\%.
 In contrast, the dashed lines show the same but now using the double line ratio \oiii{4363}/\hg/\oiii{5007}/\hb.
 Each dashed line corresponds to the similarly coloured solid line and it is clear that the double line ratio is much more robust to calibration/dust uncertainties with an error $<8$\%.
 This makes it particularly useful for the current situation and indeed given the potentially serious slit-loss problems for NIRSpec it would be advisable to use this approach in general.
+For the specific example here, an iterative solution using Balmer lines as e.g. used by~\citet{curtiChemicalEnrichmentEarly2023}, is also insensitive.
+However, if instead of a smooth function with wavelength, there is an offset in flux, the iterative solution will not give correct results while the double line ratio method will continue to work.

 While not of relevance here, I note in passing that a similar approach can be used for some other $T_e$ estimators: e.g. O\,\textsc{iii}]1661,1666 can be normalised to \heii{1640} and \oiii{5007} to \heii{4686}, \siii{9533} to \Pd\ and \siii{6312} to \ha, for instance.